 For more information check out these low-risk drinking guidelines.

 What do I do when I am concerned about my friend's or roommate's drinking?

 A: The most constructive thing you can do is to say something, but be sure that it is assertive and not aggressive.

-If this behavior is a pattern, then a different approach may be needed.
-Your Resident Assistant or Residence Hall Director can help you talk through the situation.
+- Your Resident Assistant or Residence Hall Director can help you talk through the situation.